DrVoyager/Encloak-new/README.md

 ### What is this repository for?
-this repo contains the necessary file for users to bulid or test a control flow project
+this repo contains the necessary file for users to bulid or test a data flow project

 ### How do I get set up?

+* 0.Install JDK and SGX on your computer
 * 1.build the c++ shared object in SGX folder
-* 2.bulid JNI
+* 2.bulid the transform tool in soot-code folder
 * 3.bulid java or hadoop project
-* 4.use soot to transform your code
+* 4.transform your code using the tool generated in step 2
-* 5.use the benchmark test cases to test
+* 5.test the benchmark test cases

 # FOLDERS
 ### JNI